Georeactor/georeactor-blog/posts/books-07c-25.md

 <ul>
     <li>
         Seniors, particularly men and residents of SROs, were at the highest risk if they were socially isolated.
 The county could not find next-of-kin for many victims.<br/>
         At first glance the city's "unique weather event" explanation is more digestible than this "social autopsy" but what we're opening up here is information beyond race, age, and poverty.
-If you can walk, your building has a common area with AC, or you can call a friend to get a ride to the movies, yes that's public health!
+If you can walk in the neighborhood, your building has a common area with AC, or you can call a friend to get a ride to the movies, yes that's public health!
     </li>
     <li>
         Isolation often comes from a fear of crime, and reinforces that fear, and sometimes it was a valid fear (empty lots attracting drug dealers, recovering addicts <a href="https://www.chicagotribune.com/1995/01/21/folly-to-mix-seniors-and-addicts/">placed</a> in senior/disabled housing).
 Many seniors would not answer their doors.